 Deutsche Bank's "short interest ratio" (SIR) is the quantity of Deutsche Bank shares currently shorted divided by the average quantity of Deutsche Bank shares traded daily (recently around 4.7 million).
 Deutsche Bank's SIR currently stands at 2.78.
 In other words for every 100,000 Deutsche Bank shares traded daily on the market, roughly 2780 shares are currently held short.

 However Deutsche Bank's short interest can also be evaluated against the total number of Deutsche Bank shares, or, against the total number of tradable Deutsche Bank shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Deutsche Bank's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Deutsche Bank shares in existence, roughly 10 shares are currently held short) or 0.0072% of the tradable shares (for every 100,000 tradable Deutsche Bank shares, roughly 7 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Deutsche Bank.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Deutsche Bank.

 Find out more about how you can short Deutsche Bank stock.